odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            Yes.
-It is possible to associate a service on Amazon ECS to an Application Load Balancer (ALB) for the ELB service.
+            Yes, it is possible to associate a service on Amazon ECS to an Application Load Balancer (ALB) for the ELB service.

 # ================================================================================
 #       FIXED, DO NOT MODIFY